mmm8sul/Clustering-sunspot-groups/README.md

 * [Model_training.ipynb](./notebooks/Model_training.ipynb) - description of the sunspot clustering model and model training process;
 * [Interpretation_of_clusters.ipynb](./notebooks/Interpretation_of_clusters.ipynb) - analysis of the results of sunspot group clustering and interpretation of clusters.

-To save disk space, some files are archived in `zip` format.